 Batrice Adcock, MSN, RN

-MM instructor and Director of the NFP Program for Catholic Social Services of the Diocese of Charlotte, NC.
+MM instructor and Director of Catholic Charities of the Diocese of Charlotte, NC

 Assistant Director of the Marquette College of Nursing Institute for NFP, Milwaukee, WI